Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-3-1.md

   - On Windows, if a memory allocation error occurs while executing the Emulator, try the following:
     - Close some other programs and try to launch the Emulator again
     - If the RAM size is set as 768 or 1024 MB for the VM in the Emulator Manager, change the RAM size to 512 MB.
-    - Increase the user area of the virtual memory in the system to 3 GB by typing **bcdedit /set increaseuserva 3072** on the console with administrator rights (Windows 7 only) andreboot.
+    - Increase the user area of the virtual memory in the system to 3 GB by typing **bcdedit /set increaseuserva 3072** on the console with administrator rights (Windows 7 only) and reboot.
   - If you use a MacBook Pro which has both Intel HD and NVidia GPUs, when you execute the Emulator with the **OpenGL ES ver. v1.1 & v2.0** option, the Emulator may be unexpectedly terminated.
 Please use the **OpenGL ES ver. v2.0 & v3.0 **option.
   - The Dynamic Analyzer may not recognize the Emulator the first time but it will recognize it next time.